People of all levels in the humanities and interpretive social sciences interested in whether computational methods might help them in their own work.

 This course is an introductory course on applying modern data processing to complex social and historical data.
 As such, it doesn't target the wide world of all different digital humanities.
 Instead, it hems closely to our local focus in digital humanities, which itself aligns with the long tradition of humanities computing.
 On the other hand, with regard to subfields of the humanities, the course makes no delineations, on the contrary arguing that by taking examples from different fields, a deeper understanding of the possibilities afforded by computation can be attained.
 For more details, see the introduction.

-As a signposting course, the course describes the landscape of computational humanities.
+As a signposting course, the course describes the landscape of computational humanities and social sciences.
 It provides students with the knowledge they need to choose their own focus within it, also manifesting in the ability to choose where to go for further knowledge.

 After this course:

-The student understands the multiple ways in which methods benefit work within the computational humanities.
+The student understands the multiple ways in which methods benefit work within the computational humanities and social sciences.

 She herself is able to use ready tools to work with data.